GenerousLabs/share/do.md

   - Define format on disk
 - [x] Round of UI polishing
 - [ ] Move postoffice URL to config
+- [ ] Check deep linking in exp://
+- [ ] Change settings top right to help / home link
+  - Also add note to homepage that it is top right
+- [ ] Add text to invite link

 ## Sprint 2 Nice to Have